My first chemotherapy treatment was 14 days ago and I thought I’d share with you how it’s all been going.

 I was sent home with sedatives, a couple of different anti-nausea prescriptions and steroids which would also help with nausea.

 I’d been advised by friends and by my Oncologist to keep a diary of my physical and psychological symptoms.
-Firstly so I could report back on how I was effected in case they need to help me with anything in the next session but also because it would give me a good guide for future sessions on how I could expect to feel and when.
-Apparently chemo is quite predictable like that.
+Firstly so I could report back on how I was effected in case they need to help me with anything in the next session.
+Also because it would give me a good guide for future sessions on how I could expect to feel and when.
+Apparently, chemo is quite predictable like that.

 The pregnancy acid reflux returned pretty much from day one and lasted about 10 days – fun!
 I got one mouth ulcer which isn’t too bad.
 I had been warned about them being a common symptom and I’ve been making up the ‘chemo mouthwash’ they recommend which is basically warm water, salt and bicarbonate of soda.
 Yummy.

-Thankfully, and with the help of some lovely ladies in an online support group I’m in, the dark cloud did lift and I started feeling much better from day 10 and still do now.
+Thankfully, and with the help of some lovely ladies in an online support group I’m in, the dark cloud did lift.
+I started feeling much better from day ten and still do now.
 When they advise you to take it one day at a time, they mean it.
 It’s good advice.

 However, the second thing that hasn’t been good and still isn’t it the bloody chest infection.
 Since December 21st I have done nothing but cough constantly and I’m completely exhausted with it.
 I’ve been hospitalised with it twice on Boxing Day and New Year’s Eve and had chest x-rays that have confirmed it luckily isn’t anything more than a chest infection but it’s just been a massive drain on me.

-I’ve just finished 2 courses of anti-biotics and I’m now on a steroid spray and a Ventolin inhaler (my new best friend) and I think I’m slowly getting better.
+I’ve just finished two courses of antibiotics and I’m now on a steroid spray and a Ventolin inhaler (my new best friend) and I think I’m slowly getting better.

 That all aside though, my first chemo treatment has been nothing like as terrifying and unbearable as I thought it would be.
 Sitting in the chair was fine.
 Having the chemo administered was fine.
 The symptoms, so far, are fine.

-I now know when I can probably expect my worst days to be and when I can hopefully expect to start feeling human again which means I shouldn’t be as freaked out when it happens next time and I can also make future plans around how I will possibly be feeling.
+I now know when I can probably expect my worst days to be and when I can hopefully expect to start feeling human again.
+This means I shouldn’t be as freaked out when it happens next time.
+I can also make future plans around how I will possibly be feeling.

-I haven’t lost any head hair yet but friends have told me to expect some shedding at least from now on so we’ll see how that goes.
+I haven’t lost any head hair yet but friends have told me to expect some shedding at least from now on.
+We’ll see how that goes.
 I have lost a little bit of body hair and when I plucked my eyebrows a bit yesterday, I noticed immediately that they come away straight away.
 It isn’t even a ‘pluck’ to be honest, they just come away.
 Noooo eyebrows – don’t leave meeeeeeeeeee.
 I’m sorry I called you caterpillars, I like caterpillars!